DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 code, e.g., using MarkDown (with Doxygen tooling).
-Metadata and citations play a role in beneficial tools like PIDgraph, [DataCite.org](DataCite.org), [CrossRef.org](CrossRef.org), which utilize Persistent Identifiers (PIDs) like DOI.
-Another solution to discovery are (mostly) disciplinary software indices like swMATH (swMATH 2019) or the Astronomy Source Code Library (ASCL.net 2019).
-These started as national endeavors and became platforms of global importance.
+Metadata and citations play a role in beneficial tools like PIDgraph, [DataCite.org](DataCite.org), [CrossRef.org](CrossRef.org), which utilize Persistent Identifiers (PIDs) like DOIs.
+Another solution to discovery are (mostly) disciplinary software indices like swMATH (swMATH 2019) or the Astronomy Source Code Library (ASCL.net 2019) or language focused systems like CRAN (https://cran.r-project.org) for R. These started as national endeavors and became platforms of global importance.
 For Germany, we assume that the Nationale Forschungsdateninfrastruktur (NFDI) will put effort into creating discovery platforms that ease